marychew97/jQuery_2types/README.md

 IDE: Atom

+# Textbox
-1. Insert text and rewrite text within the textbox.
+Insert text and rewrite text within the textbox.

+# Chatbot
-2. Design a chatbot with functions including some AI(Artificial Intelligence) functions using jQuery.
+Design a chatbot with functions including some AI(Artificial Intelligence) functions using jQuery.

+# Image Portfolio
-3. Design portfolio with frames, overlays and arrows using jQuery 3.1 Extract text from text files using Ajax
+1. Design portfolio with frames, overlays and arrows using jQuery <br>
+2. Extract text from text files using Ajax